Living in Atlanta, Georgia

 Education

-Atlanta is a major education hub, with public and charter schools, independent schools, and a dense cluster of colleges and universities that draw students from across the country and world.
+Atlanta is a major education hub, with public and charter schools, independent schools, and a dense cluster of colleges and universities that draw students from across the country and around the world.

 Atlanta Public Schools (APS)

 APS serves most intown neighborhoods, with a mix of neighborhood schools, specialized academies, and charter options.
-Families often evaluate specific attendance zones, magnet programs, and language/STEM tracks when deciding where to live.
+Families house-hunting in Atlanta often research specific attendance zones, magnet programs, and language/STEM tracks before choosing where to live.

 Charter & Independent Schools